AtmoFX/bigint/documentation/factorial.md

 ### Principle

 Instead of the naive implementation, the implemented algorithm works "backward", with only odd numbers ($`3`$, $`5`$, $`7`$, $`9`$ ...).
 All the even numbers will be managed at once, by shifting bits left.<br/>
 For the sake of clarity, we will illustrate each step with $`n = 20`$.
-The table below represents the factors; when used, they get crossed out.
+The table below represents the factors; when used, we will mark them with a 🟥.

 |1|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|18|19|20|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|